 This qualifier is the equivalent of the /PD switch in an RMSCNV command line.

 /RELATIVE

-The /RELATIVE qualifier informs RMSCNV that the output file is of relative organization.
+Informs RMSCNV that the output file is of relative organization.
 Regardless of their organization, all input files are read sequentially.

 The /RELATIVE qualifier is the equivalent of the /FO:REL switch in an RMSCNV command line.